jeanmmiguel/jeanmmiguel/README.md

 - 🖥️ I’m currently studying Computer Science at Federal Technological University of Paraná!
-- 🥷🏼 I'm currently doing research in the information security field, I understand how to do a Penetration Test on web systems,mobile, OS, etc.
+- 🥷🏼 I'm currently doing research in the information security's field, I understand how to do a Penetration Test on web systems,mobile, OS, and I've been starting to wrtite and article about computer forensics that is a Comparison of Open-source tools for Forensic Analysis on Linux systems.
 - 📖 I'm currently learning Python/kivy, javascript
 - 💬 Ask me about ...
 Cybersecurity, Red Team, Ethical Hacking
 - -I like playing CTF's